crudwellstrawberryfayre/strawberryfayreweb/index.md

 Dursley Male Voice Choir will be performing in Crudwell Church at 7:30pm.
 [More info.](/music/#dursley-male-voice-choir)

 ## 8th-9th July
 The Strawberry Fayre will be in full swing.
 Strawberries, cream and prosecco will be available on the village green with [musical performances](/music) while you eat and drink.
-[Workshops](/workshops) will be run in the church and there will be [market stalls](/market) selling local produce.
+[Workshops](/workshops) will be run in the church and there will be market stalls selling local products and produce.
 On the Saturday evening the popular [Sizzle and Swing](/sizzle) will be returning, a time for all to come and enjoy live music with a tasty barbeque.

-# Under construction

-The website is still under construction.
-More information about all events will be coming soon!

 ![The Fayre](/img/fayre0.jpg)